Misaka-0x447f/createTypedEvent/README.md

 ## Compared to others
 - redux
   - Toooooooooooo complex.
-To emit a state you have to create a new reducer, with a new store, a string store name, why.
+To emit a state you have to create a new reducer, with a new store, a string store name...
-- mitt
+- mitt / nodejs `EventEmitter`
-  - Requires you to write event name just like node.js does: `emitter.on('xxx'...`
+  - Requires you to write event name just like node.js `EventEmitter`: `emitter.on('xxx'...`, which is not friendly to autocomplete.
+And why not put key in payload?
   - Does not return an unsub method.
   - Does not support getting current value.
 - jotai
   - To create a equivalent, you have to create an atom, then a store.
 And it requires user to create store every time user needs to subscribe.
+  - Does not support getting current value outside react context.
+See [jotai issue](https://github.com/pmndrs/jotai/discussions/2208)
 - valtio
   - A good solution, but powered by Proxy, which is not really efficient and not working with complex object.
 - rxjs